 American Hiking is committed to building and maintaining sustainable trails.
-We urge you to abide by the Leave No Trace principles and to use the best techniques possible to make sure the work our volunteers accomplish lasts for years to come.
+We urge you to abide by sustainable principles and to use the best techniques possible to make sure the work our volunteers accomplish lasts for years to come.

 PRE-TRIP COMMUNICATIONS